raktims2210-dev/representation-economy/README.md

 The next era of AI may not be won only by the organizations with the smartest models.

-It may be won by the institutions with the most trusted representations.
+It may be won by the institutions that can represent reality more faithfully, reason over it more responsibly, and execute with greater legitimacy.